The Best Fruit Trees to Plant in Missouri

 There is no outdoor feature more special than a big, beautiful fruit tree.
 When fruit trees ripen, they add a sweet smell and a pop of color to any garden.
 And what could possibly be more picturesque than homemade dessert baked with fruit from your own backyard?

 Lucky for us, Missouri is an excellent growing state for some of the most delicious trees out there.
 Plant one yourself, or call Voss Land & Tree to plant one for you.
-Below is a list of some of the best fruit trees to think adding this spring.
+Below is a list of some of the best fruit trees to think of adding this spring.

 We’re sure these hardy plants can stand up to our harsh winters and brutal summers here in Missouri, which is why they make our list.
 This classic American tree comes in all of your favorite varieties, including gala, fugi, granny smith and golden delicious.
 And better yet, these plants can produce well over 100 lbs of fruit a year when mature.
 That’s a lot of apple pies!